Continue reading on DataGuidance with:

 This condition seeks to ensure transparency between the responsible party and the data subject.

-The responsible party must secure the integrity of personal information in its possession or under its control with appropriate and reasonable technical and organisational measures to prevent the loss of, damage to or unauthorised destruction of the personal information; and any unlawful access to or processing of personal information.
+The responsible party must secure the integrity of personal information in its possession or control with appropriate and reasonable technical and organizational measures to prevent the loss of, damage to or unauthorized destruction of the personal information; and any unlawful access to or processing of personal information.

 7. Controller and Processor Obligations

-- the processing is performed in a reasonable manner that does not infringe the data subject's privacy and is for a specific, explicitly defined and lawful purpose related to a function or activity of the responsible party;
+• the processing is performed in a reasonable manner that does not infringe on the data subject's privacy and is for a specific, explicitly defined, and lawful purpose related to a function or activity of the responsible party;

-- the personal information is collected directly from the data subject (unless the information has been made public by the data subject, the data subject has consented to collection from another source, the data subject's interests would not be prejudiced by the collection, the collection is necessary per the grounds contemplated in POPIA, and the lawful purpose of the collection would be prejudiced or compliance is not reasonably practicable);
+• the personal information is collected directly from the data subject (unless the information has been made public by the data subject, the data subject has consented to collection from another source, the collection would not prejudice the data subject's interests, the collection is necessary per the grounds contemplated in POPIA, and the lawful purpose of the collection would be prejudiced or compliance is not reasonably practicable);

-- the responsible party has taken appropriate technical and organisational measures to safeguard the security of the information.
+• the responsible party has taken appropriate technical and organizational measures to safeguard the security of the information.

 POPIA contemplates that a responsible party retains ultimate accountability for an operator and must ensure that an operator or anyone processing personal information on behalf of a responsible party must:

-- only do so with the knowledge or authorisation of the responsible party; and
+• only do so with the knowledge or authorization of the responsible party;

-Ultimately, a responsible party must ensure a written agreement is concluded with each operator it utilises to process personal information on its behalf.
+Ultimately, a responsible party must ensure a written agreement is concluded with each operator it utilizes to process personal information on its behalf.

 7.1.
 Data processing notification